Find Your Exact Revenue Ceiling in 15 Minutes: Capacity Formula for $60K–$100K Operators

 At $120K+/month: Larger team

-Fifteen minutes works because the capacity has only 4 variables.
-Extended analysis adds nothing.
-Forced timeline = essential inputs only.
+Fifteen minutes works because capacity has only four variables.
+Extended analysis adds nothing; the short timeline forces only essential inputs.

 The formula: